How do I get to my morning Report Station?

 What happens if I am approached by someone who is unhappy about the event in any way?

 Try to be friendly.
 Some people may become stressed and will often calm down if they are met with a non-confrontational friendly response.
 Try telling them about the numbers of runners and charities that are involved.
-Explain that you are just a volunteer helper and suggest that they contact Nancy Edwards, PR & Event Manager.
+Explain that you are just a volunteer helper and suggest that they contact Nancy Edwards, Race Director.
 Your Manager will provide support should you require it.

 When can I leave my position and how will I be notified?